paboulos/react-webpack-boilerplate/README.md

 # A React boilerplate with unified webpack config for client and server modules

 - The path that you provide to the express.static function is relative to the directory from where you launch your node process.
+- Use 'yarn run start' nodemon will monitor source folder and rebuild automatically

 # Summary of how it was created follows.

 ## yarn PnP